danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 [INSERT TEXT]
 ### Effects of simultaneous instruction overload on GPT-4 performance
-Research published since the completion of the data collection of the present study indicates that GPT-4 may struggle when faced with numerous instructions simultaneously.
-The model's performance appears to deteriorate when it is asked to execute too many tasks at once, which bears similarities to how humans can become overwhelmed by an abundance of instructions.
-This phenomenon may provide some explanation as to why the model failed to generate satisfactory results when it was asked to produce critiques and iterate upon them within a single, comprehensive prompt.

-For example, the self-critique prompt from @hebenstreit2023automatically, which instructs the model to "Answer the question, then critique the answer.
-Based on the critique, reconsider the other answer options and give a single final answer," performed on par with direct prompting.
-In direct prompting, the question is asked without any additional instructions.
-This outcome is surprising because the self-critique strategy has been demonstrated to yield improved results in other contexts, as highlighted by @shinn2023reflexion.

 Opportunities for using this knowledge to remedy problems encountered in the present research will be covered later in the present chapter together with other opportunities for future research.